Hjorthmedh/RGCmorphology/ms/intro.md

 Five different transgenic strains of mice were chosen for this study.
-By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted (Table 1).
+By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted and labelled with a fluorescent dye (details of each line are given in Table 1).
 When we refer to a class, it is in the predicted group from the clustering/classification methods.
-We refer to to the genetic markers as the "genetic type" of the RGCs, and follow the terminology proposed by @Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
+We refer to the genetic markers as the "genetic type" of the RGCs, and follow the terminology proposed by
+@Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
+Some of the cells included in this study were illustrated and analysed in earlier publications [@Beier2013-mc; @Cruz-Martin2014-sf; @Osterhout2014-ko; @El-Danaf2015-pk].

 ## Experimental procedure

 All experimental procedures were approved by the Institutional Animal Care and Use Committee (IACUC) at the University California, San Diego.
 Table 1 lists the BAC transgenic mouse lines used in this study and the number of RGCs from each animal.
-Intracellular cell filling and immunostaining of the retina were performed using methods described in detail previously [@Beier2013-mc; @Dhande2013-vp; @Cruz-Martin2014-sf; @Osterhout2014-ko].
-Mice were anesthetized with isoflurane and the eyes were removed.
-Retinas were dissected and kept in an oxygenated (95% O~2~/ 5% CO~2~) solution of Ames’ medium (Sigma Cat# A1420), containing 23 mM NaHCO3.
-Single GFP+ RGCs were visualized under epifluorescence, and then targeted under DIC with electrodes made with borosilicate glass (Sutter instruments; 15-20 MΩ).
-Cells were filled with Alexa Fluor 555 hydrizide (Invitrogen Cat# A20501MP; 10 mM solution in 200 mM KCl), with the application of hyperpolarizing current pulses ranging between 0.1-0.9 nA, for 1--5 minutes.
+Intracellular cell filling, immunostaining of the retina and imaging of RGCs were performed using methods described in detail previously
+[@Beier2013-mc; @Dhande2013-vp; @Cruz-Martin2014-sf; @Osterhout2014-ko; @El-Danaf2015-pk].
+Mice
+were anesthetized with isoflurane vapors.
+The eyes were removed and the retinas were dissected and kept in an oxygenated (95% O~2~/ 5% CO~2~) solution of Ames’ medium (Sigma Cat# A1420), containing 23 mM NaHCO3.
+Single GFP+ RGCs were visualized under epifluorescence, and then targeted with borosilicate glass electrodes (Sutter instruments;
+15-20 MΩ) under DIC.
+Cells were filled with Alexa Fluor 555 hydrizide (Invitrogen Cat# A20501MP; 10 mM solution in 200 mM KCl) with the application of hyperpolarizing current pulses ranging between 0.1-0.9 nA for 1--5 minutes.

-Retinas were then fixed for 1 hour in 4% paraformaldehyde (PFA), then washed with 1x phosphate buffered saline (PBS) and incubated for 1 hour at room temperature in a blocking solution consisting of 10% goat serum with 0.25 % Triton-X. The retinas were then incubated for 1 day at 4°C with the following primary antibodies diluted in blocking solution: rabbit anti-GFP (1:1000, Invitrogen Cat# A6455).
-Retinas were rinsed with PBS (3x, 30 minutes each), and incubated for 2 hours at room temperature with the following secondary antibodies:  Alexa Fluor 488 goat anti-rabbit (1:1000, Life Technologies Cat# A11034).
+Retinas were then fixed for 1 hour in 4% paraformaldehyde (PFA), then washed with 1x phosphate buffered saline (PBS) and incubated for 1 hour at room temperature in a blocking solution consisting of 10% goat serum with 0.25 % Triton-X. The retinas were then incubated for 1 day at 4°C with the following primary antibodies diluted in blocking
+solution: rabbit anti-GFP (1:1000, Invitrogen Cat# A6455); guinea pig anti-VAChT (1:1000, Millipore Cat# AB1588).
+Retinas were rinsed with PBS (3x, 30 minutes each), and incubated for 2 hours at room temperature with the following secondary antibodies: Alexa Fluor 488 goat anti-rabbit (1:1000, Life Technologies Cat# A11034); Alexa Fluor 647 goat anti-guinea pig (1:1000, Invitrogen Cat# A21550).
 Sections were rinsed with PBS (3x, 30 minutes each) and mounted onto glass slides and coverslipped with Prolong Gold containing DAPI (Invitrogen P36931).

 RGCs were imaged with a laser scanning confocal microscope (Zeiss LSM 710 or 780), using a LD C-Apochromat 40X/1.1 water immersion objective